Louisiana Correctional Institute for Women

 Faith Based Programs

 The Faith Based Programs of LCIW provide services to meet the needs of a growing offender population while assisting offenders with their rehabilitation and reintegration into the community following release.
-The chaplain, as the Volunteer Coordinator, works closely with the community networking with Clergy and laymen alike from various faith groups and organizations.
+The chaplain, as the Volunteer Coordinator, works closely with the community networking with Clergy and laymen alike from various faith groups and organizations to bring forth core changes in offenders, with the goal of reducing recidivism following release.

-The Culinary Arts Club provides members with knowledge and skills in the food service industry.
+- The Culinary Arts Club provides members with knowledge and skills in the food service industry.
 Activities include organizing menus, budgeting, purchasing, preparing and serving quality food.
-The club provides opportunities to learn garnishing, nutritional content, food processing, gourmet cooking, equipment, sanitation, safety and self-management skills.
+The club provides opportunities to learn garnishing, nutritional content, food processing, presentation of meals, gourmet cooking, equipment, sanitation, safety and self-management skills.
 It help members realize their full potential in the world of food service and prepares them for productive citizenship.

 OUTSIDE TOUR GROUP GUIDELINES